1st Ocean Observers Workshop – 2017

 It was held in Océanopolis Aquarium, in Brest, France, on 13-14 June 2017.

-Workshop Motivations & Objectives
+Workshop motivations & objectives

-- Marine science popularization and outreach are becoming more and more important to raise awareness among the communities that a healthy ocean is vital for the well-being of generations to come.
+Marine science popularization and outreach are key to raise awareness among the communities and show that a healthy ocean is vital for the well-being of generations to come.
+The existing educational and outreach activities focused on in situ ocean observations are isolated and lack national and international visibility.

-- The Ocean Observers workshop attempted for the first time to bring together different actors involved in marine science outreach activities to:
+The Ocean Observers workshop attempted for the first time to bring together different actors involved in marine science outreach activities to:

-- do a review of the existing initiatives;
+• perform a review of the existing initiatives;

-- favor discussions and collaboration between people engaged in marine science outreach programmes;
+• favor discussions and collaboration between people engaged in marine science outreach programmes;

-- federate a community around a coordinated project.
+• federate a community around a coordinated project.